+[RS: accepted]

 197.19 change “The SRG BSS Color Bitmap field is a bitmap that indicates which BSS color values are used by members of the SRG” to “The SRG BSS Color Bitmap field is a bitmap that indicates the BSS color values used by members of the SRG”

+[RS: accepted]

 197.28 change “The SRG Partial BSSID Bitmap field(#20296) is a bitmap that indicates which Partial BSSID values are used by members of the SRG” to “The SRG Partial BSSID Bitmap field(#20296) is a bitmap that indicates the Partial BSSID values used by members of the SRG”

+[RS: accepted]

 202.33 change “The Planned ESS subfield indicates whether the BSS is part of an ESS which is planned with several BSSs in an overlapping configuration.” to “The Planned ESS subfield indicates whether the BSS is part of an ESS that is planned with several BSSs in an overlapping configuration.”

+[RS: accepted]

-204.34 change “N is the number of busy events that occurred during the total measurement time which is less than or equal to dot11ChannelUtilizationBeaconIntervals consecutive beacon intervals” to “N is the number of busy events that occurred during the total measurement time, which is less than or equal to dot11ChannelUtilizationBeaconIntervals consecutive beacon intervals”204.36 change “NRU is the number of RUs which are allocated within the BSS bandwidth during time interval Ti” to “NRU is the number of RUs allocated within the BSS bandwidth during time interval Ti”
+204.34 change “N is the number of busy events that occurred during the total measurement time which is less than or equal to dot11ChannelUtilizationBeaconIntervals consecutive beacon intervals” to “N is the number of busy events that occurred during the total measurement time, which is less than or equal to dot11ChannelUtilizationBeaconIntervals consecutive beacon intervals”

+[RS: I believe this is a condition on the measurement time.
+Change “which” to “that”]

+204.36 change “NRU is the number of RUs which are allocated within the BSS bandwidth during time interval Ti” to “NRU is the number of RUs allocated within the BSS bandwidth during time interval Ti”

+[RS: change “which” to “that”]

 227.56, 229.55, and 232.7 change “NOTE 1—MPDUs from the same TID all have the same ack policy, which is Implicit BAR, HTP Ack or Block Ack” to “NOTE 1—MPDUs from the same TID all have the same ack policy, which can be Implicit BAR, HTP Ack or Block Ack”

+[RS: rejected, ok as written]

 260.14 change “An AP can protect an immediate response by preceding the VHT MU PPDU or the HE MU PPDU (which might have TXVECTOR parameter NUM_USERS > 1)” to “An AP can protect an immediate response by preceding the VHT MU PPDU or the HE MU PPDU, which might have TXVECTOR parameter NUM_USERS > 1,”

+[RS: I think this is ok as written.
+No need to change parethesis to commas]

 268.62 change “the originator determines from the information provided in the BlockAck bitmap and from the missing BlockAck frames which, if any, A-MSDUs need to be retransmitted.” to “the originator determines from the information provided in the BlockAck bitmap and from the missing BlockAck frames the A-MSDUs, if any, that need to be retransmitted.”

+[RS: accepted]

 275.1 change “A TWT requesting STA indicates which single channel it desires to use as a temporary primary channel” to “A TWT requesting STA indicates the single channel it desires to use as a temporary primary channel”

+[RS: accepted]

 275.3 change “A TWT responding STA indicates which single channel the TWT requesting STA is permitted to use as a temporary primary channel” to “A TWT responding STA indicates the single channel the TWT requesting STA is permitted to use as a temporary primary channel”

+[RS: accepted]

 280.41 change “Each BSS of the Multiple BSSID set may have a different DTIM interval which is signaled in the DTIM Period and DTIM Count fields” to “Each BSS of the Multiple BSSID set may have a different DTIM interval signaled in the DTIM Period and DTIM Count fields”